nwang00/Identifying-the-combinatorial-control-of-signal-dependent-transcription-factors/Optimization_framewok/ReadMe.md

 Note:
 Please make sure perturbation conditions and timepoints are consistent between TF activities and gene expression.

-### Input file: data uncertainty of gene expression datasets
+### Input: data uncertainty of gene expression datasets
 Estimated data uncertainty for timecourse RNA-seq data is read from data uncertainty file (`./Gene_exp_uncertainty.txt` in example).
 This result can be obtained from error model program.
 User needs to cpmpose multiple perturbations together into the data uncertainty file.

 Here is the example of data uncertainty file: